Best pens for plotting

 My final pick is a little bit more experimental.
 Normally used for graffiti, dripsticks need quite a lot of adjusting to give some controlled results on the Axidraw but it's a lot of fun.
 I've mainly used the wider nib at high speed to get a dry effect, but there's a lot of ways this could be used...

 Here are my most trusted pens, brushes, and markers.
 At the end of the day, it's all about finding what works best for the kind of generative art you want to create.
 I'm constantly buying new pens and trying new settings.
-Curious to know what pen you use, and what pen you think should have made the list?
+Curious to know what pen you use, and what pen you think should make the list?